navneeth31/wannacryAttack/README.md

 4. *Triage*: determine scope and identify affected hosts.
 5. *Remediate*: restore from known good backups after ensuring root cause is fixed and systems are clean.
 6. *Post-incident:* perform root cause analysis, lessons learned, and update playbooks.

-> Follow your organization’s formal incident response process and legal requirements.
-Contact legal and law enforcement as appropriate.

 ---